DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_mechanisms.md

 Configure a rate limit by setting the environment variable `DD_TRACE_RATE_LIMIT` to a number of traces per second per service instance.
 If no `DD_TRACE_RATE_LIMIT` value is set, a limit of 100 traces per second is applied.

-Read more about sampling controls in the [NodeJS tracing library documentation][1].
+Read more about sampling controls in the [Node.js tracing library documentation][1].

 [1]: /tracing/trace_collection/dd_libraries/nodejs
 {{% /tab %}}